 Transfer the dough into a mixing bowl with paddle attachment and mix it for a few minutes on low speed until the mixture is at room temperature.
-(Alternatively, you can use a wooden spoon, it’ll just take a bit longer.
-Mixer is not required here!)
 Add the eggs one at a time, beating well after each addition.
 This will help to get egg absorbed into the dough quicker.
 The dough should not be too runny, yet not too thick.
 It should be just runny enough to fall back into a ribbon, as shown on the photo above.

-Transfer the batter into a pastry bag and pipe into 1-inch rounds couple inches apart.
-Level peaked tops with wet fingertip, if needed.
+Transfer the batter into a pastry bag and pipe into 1.5-inch rounds couple inches apart.
+Level peaked tops with a wet fingertip, if needed.

 Bake for 25-30 minutes, rotating the sheets top to bottom and back to front half way.
 The pastry shells should be golden brown, crispy and puffed up.
 (Note: If the creme puffs go flat as they come out of the oven, it means they are slightly undercooked and needs to be bake a bit longer.
 Simply put them back in the oven and bake for a few more minutes.)
 Transfer the shells onto a cooling rack to cool completely.